Audio Processing

 Troubleshooting

-Section titled “Troubleshooting”- “ffmpeg not found” — install ffmpeg or verify the path in Settings > Processing
+Section titled “Troubleshooting”- “ffmpeg not found” — install ffmpeg or verify the path in Settings > Post Processing

 - Processing takes a long time — merging large audiobooks (20+ hours) is CPU-intensive.
 This is normal.